yogeshpv/python-intro/notes/computer_setup.md

 pip install flask
 ```

-#### Step 2: Install Atom
+#### Step 2: Install Atom or Sublime

-We will use Atom for editing (If you have mastered `vi` or `emacs`, there is no need to switch).
+We will use Atom or Sublime for editing (If you have mastered `vi` or `emacs`, there is no need to switch).
 When you are working alone, you are welcome to use any editor you'd like.
-You can download [Atom](https://atom.io) for free, or install via `brew`:
+You can download [Atom](https://atom.io) or [Sublime](http://www.sublimetext.com/2) for free, or install via `brew`:

 ```
 brew cask install atom
+brew cask install sublime-text
 ```